raspberrypilearning/grow-a-tree/en/step_2.md

 ```
 In the first condition:
 if the player moves less than 10 then, the size of Tree sprite increases by 1.
-else the Tree sprite shrinks by -1!
+else Tree sprite shrinks by -1!

 ```blocks3
 	if <(video [motion v] on [stage v] ::video) < (10)> then ::control